 26. Jack Russell Terrier

-Highly trainable and loyal, Pointers are known to participate in a myriad of activities such ad tracking, pointing and hunting.
-This breed will not do well in apartment conditions and needs a large yard or a lot of land to run around in.
+This breed will not do well in apartment conditions and needs a large yard or many lands to run around in.

-The American Pit Bull Terrier, or simply pit bull, is a popular breed in the United States known for their loyalty and intelligence.
+The American Pit Bull Terrier, or pit bull, is a popular breed in the United States known for its loyalty and intelligence.

 Easily trainable, the pit bull adapts relatively well to most living conditions.
 Although with this particular breed, adequate exercise is required.

 This breed is extremely loyal to its owner and has historically formed strong bonds with children in the family.

 English Bulldogs are great for potential pet parents looking for a more sedentary breed.